Last updated: 2026-04-20

 Data sourced from NHTSA complaint filings and manufacturer recall notices.
 Complaint narratives are owner-reported.

-2022 Kia K5 Recall Details
+2022 KIA K5 Recall Details

-5 recalls have been issued for the 2022 Kia K5.
+5 recalls have been issued for the 2022 KIA K5.
 All recall repairs are performed free of charge at authorized dealerships.

 FUEL SYSTEM, GASOLINE